pvvx/ADV_BLE2UART/README.md

 PC4     |RGB Green|PHY 1M advertisement received
-PC2     |RGB Blue |Coded PHY advertisement received PB4     |Yellow   |Advertisement succesfully sent to the UART FIFO PC3     |RGB Red  |FIFO overflow errors, when the UART troughtput is not enough to process all received BLE advertisements PB5     |White    |Host command received from the UART
+PC2     |RGB Blue |Coded PHY advertisement received PB4     |Yellow   |Advertisement succesfully sent to the UART FIFO PC3     |RGB Red  |FIFO overflow error, when the UART troughtput is not enough to process all received BLE advertisements PB5     |White    |Host command received from the UART

 If a FIFO overflow is detected, it is suggested to add filters in the black and white lists to reduce the set of processed advertisements per device.

-Configuring the controller to transmit at 921600 baud (default bitrate) is suggested if also the host device driver allows this; otherwise the firmware can be recompiled to transmit data at 115200 baud.
+Configuring the controller to transmit at 921600 baud (default bitrate) is suggested if also the host device driver allows this.
 Reducing the bitrate increases the risk of FIFO overflow.

 ## Installation and compilation